tomaskala/website/posts/server-infrastructure.md

 ## WireGuard

-* Security
-* Laptop for security on untrusted networks
-* Phone
+[WireGuard](https://www.wireguard.com/) is the heart of the entire infrastructure.
+It's exactly as performant and easy to configure and advertised, the precise opposite of OpenVPN.
+If I want to secure a particular service, I simply expose it only on the WireGuard interface.
+It's like magic.
+If I ever need to share some services with friends or family, I simply let them inside the network.

+The primary use-case is to secure the server access.
+The SSH server is only accessible from within the VPN, which has the nice side effect of keeping my logs clean from dumb bots attempting to brute-force their way inside.

+Having a secure way to access the internet also means that I don't have to feel dirty every time I use a network in a café or a hotel.
+Of course, some hotels, airports etc. like to do port blocking, but bypassing that is a future post and a future side project.

+Finally, there's the topic of my phone.
+That's actually the primary reason I had for setting up the VPN.
+Due to our corporate security policy, our work network is monitored, and only traffic to domains blessed by the powers that be is allowed.
+That's is OK to enforce on company-owned devices like my work laptop.
+But there's no way in hell I'll let anyone monitor or limit which websites I visit on my personal phone so I keep it connected to the VPN 24/7.

 ## Unbound

-Within the VPN, I run the [Unbound](https://nlnetlabs.nl/projects/unbound/about/) DNS resolver.
-It's exactly the kind of software that I like: small, extensively tested, has been security audited, has a large community around it, and does one thing well.
+Inside the VPN, I run the [Unbound](https://nlnetlabs.nl/projects/unbound/about/) DNS resolver.
+It's exactly the kind of software that I like: small, extensively tested, has been audited, has a large community around it, and does one thing well.
 There are several use cases:

 ### Privacy and security